Ramadan in Dubai 2024: Unmissable Festivities Await!

 - Ramadan is also called Ramazan.
-It takes place during the ninth month of the Islamic calendar and celebrated by Muslims all across the world.
+It takes place during the ninth month of the Islamic calendar and is celebrated by Muslims worldwide.

-- This ninth month is observed as the month where Allah gave Prophet Muhamad the first chapter of the Quran.
+- This ninth month is the month when Allah gave Prophet Muhamad the first chapter of the Quran.
 This is the purpose of Ramadan.

-- During Ramadan, the Muslims pray, fast, and reflect on the community in order to get closer to their God, Allah.
-They abstain themselves from any sort of pleasure and it is the time when families and friends get along and celebrate.
+- During Ramadan, Muslims pray, fast, and reflect on the community to get closer to their God, Allah.
+They abstain from any pleasure, and it is the time when families and friends get along and celebrate

 How to greet people in Dubai during Ramadan?